How to get your license: Registered tow truck operator (RTTO)

 How to apply

-- Mail all the application materials listed above with a check or money order for the fees (payable to the Department of Revenue) to:
+- Mail all application materials with a check or money order for the fees (payable to Department of Revenue):

 State of Washington